KasunDA/Roomie_API/README.md

 3. Run the startup script:<br/>
 `nodemon`

-4. The backend is now running on port 8080.
+4. The back-end will run on port 8080.

 ## Owner and Copyrights
 © Gal Tadmor 2017<br/>